Orientals as free weak $\omega$-categories: Main theorem

+Again by \cref{missing simplices}, we may describe the pushout object $C^{m,c,\ell}$ as precisely $B^{m,c,\ell}$ except that all simplices of the form $w \face \ell$ with $w \in P^{m,c,\ell}$ are unmarked.
+It then follows from \cref{dagmarked} that the inclusion $C^{m,c,\ell} \incl B^{m,c,\ell}$ may be written as a pushout as indicated above.
+This completes the proof. \end{proof}

-\begin{remark} Fix $n \ge 1$, and let $\Delta[n]_t$ denote the \emph{marked $n$-simplex} (obtained from $\Delta[n]$ by marking the unique non-degenerate $n$-simplex).
-Since marked simplices are to be thought of as identities, it is reasonable to expect the Street nerve of the $(n-1)$-categorical reflection of $\O_n$ to be a fibrant replacement of $\Delta[n]_t$.
-Unfortunately, this result does not seem to be accessible via our current approach.
-The ``most fibrant'' object we can prove to be weakly equivalent to $\Delta[n]_t$ is $N\O_n$ with all $n$-simplices additionally marked (which is not actually fibrant), though we will omit the proof. \end{remark}
+\begin{remark} For $n \ge 1$, let $\Delta[n]_t$ denote the \emph{standard marked $n$-simplex} (obtained from $\Delta[n]$ by marking the unique non-degenerate $n$-simplex).
+Since

+spans the ``standard'' dense subcategory of $\msSet$ (\emph{cf.}\;\cite[\textsection 5]{Street:oriented}, \cite[Observation 12]{Verity:I}, or \cite{OR:precomplicial}), one might be interested in proving an analogue of \cref{main} for those marked simplices.
+More precisely, one might consider $\O_n$ with the atomic $n$-cell collapsed to an identity (or inverted), and hope to prove its complicial nerve to be weakly equivalent to $\Delta[n]_t$.
+Unfortunately, such a result seems to require much more work than what we have developed here, mainly because these modified orientals cannot be treated using Steiner's machinery.
+The ``most fibrant'' object we can currently prove to be weakly equivalent to $\Delta[n]_t$ is $N\O_n$ with all $n$-simplices additionally marked (which is not actually fibrant), though we will omit the proof. \end{remark}